patternizer/quantum-poetry.github.io/README.md

 Python implementation of World Lines quantum poetry by Professor Amy Catanzano https://www.amycatanzano.com/world-lines

+An interactive app has been developed for testing here: http://quantum-poetry.herokuapp.com/

 ## Contents

 * `quantum_poetry.py` - main script to be run with Python 3.6+
+* `app.py` - Plotly Dash interactive app script to be run with Python 3.6+

 The first step is to clone the latest quantum_poetry code and step into the check out directory: